purescript/registry-dev/SPEC.md

 2. Verify the new package set
 3. Release the new package set

-**Authentication**
+##### Authentication

-Only Registry Trustees are allowed to change the compiler version of a package set, remove packages, or downgrade packages.
+Only Registry Trustees are allowed to advance the compiler version of a package set, remove packages, or downgrade packages.
 If any of these actions is implied by the JSON payload then the operation must be authenticated.

 Authentication is handled via GitHub.
 The registry will verify that the user ID used to submit the package set update is a member of the @purescript/packaging team (ie. the Registry Trustees) under the PureScript organization.
 If not, the operation is rejected.
 If so, the operation may continue.

-**Verifying the Package Set**
+##### Verifying the Package Set

 The suggested new package set can only be released if: